NavneetSajwan/Car-scratch-segmentation/README.md

 Model: Fastai unet learner

-Note: This work is done under my internship and its code is confidential.
+Note: This work is done under my internship and its code is proprietory.

 ## Results: